 - Oliver Gulson, English convict from Leicester, who was transported aboard the "Asia" on September 3rd, 1820, settling in New South Wales, Australia

 Contemporary Notables of the name Gulson (post 1700) +

-- George Gulson, American Democrat politician, Candidate for South Dakota State Senate 10th District, 2010
+- George Gulson, American Democratic Party politician, Candidate for South Dakota State Senate 10th District, 2010

 - Dr Kalervo Gulson, Australian sociologist of education at the University of New South Wales